About Us

 2019

-With innovation and design at the core of the business, a dedicated Research and Innovation department was established in 2019.
+With innovation and design at the core of the business, a dedicated R&I Department was established.
 Professional networks with strong, established links to funding agencies and national research providers became partners.

 2023

-2023 was another major milestone for the company and after partnering with Coman Construction, the Director’s signed the paperwork to relocate the Trinder workshops to new purpose-built workshops in Coman Drive.
-The first cut of steel was made in January 2024, and the new premises are set to be completed in December 2024.
+2023 was another major milestone year for the company, and after partnering with Coman Construction, the Director’s signed the paperwork to relocate the Trinder workshops and headquarters to a brand-new purpose-built workshop in Coman Drive.

 OUR VISION